Kyiv Polytechnic Institute: Development under the Tsarist rule

 Between its establishment and 1913 the number of students in the institute grew from 360 to 2,313.
 The full course of studies lasted 4 years.
 In reality graduation usually took a longer time, and the median age of the university's alumni was 27–28 years.
 The social origin of KPI's students were much more diverse than in other higher schools of that time: between 1897 and 1913 the share of nobles studying in the establishment fell from 47.7 to 36.2%, meanwhile that of peasants' children grew from 5.9 to 16.3%.
-The share of Jews among KPI's students in 1907 stood at 23%, contravenin the established quotas.
+The share of Jews among KPI's students in 1907 stood at 23%, contravening the established quotas.
 The institute was involved in the 1899 All-Russian student strike, which resulted in arrest and exile of 32 students.
 In the beginning of 1899, the underground organizational committee was established and had a close relationship with the Kyiv Council of United Communities and Organizations.
 During the Revolution of 1905 the institute served as a major centre of revolutionary movement in Kyiv, with its students being affiliated with radical groups.
 A "Ukrainian commune", which consisted of 150-200 students of the establishment, co-operated with Ukrainian social-democratic and socialist revolutionary parties.

 In 1909 the Kyiv Society of Aerial Navigation was founded at the institute, involving such prominent figures as Igor Sikorsky, Fedir Anders and Nikolai Delaunay (father of Boris Delaunay).
 Another KPI graduate Fedir Tereshchenko became known as a pioneer of airplane construction.
 Among prominent figures who taught at the institute during that time were Grigory Dubelir, Yevhen Paton, Stephen Timoshenko, Lev Pisarzhevsky and Mykola Pymonenko.
 During the First World War in 1915 part KPI was temporarily evacuated to Rostov on Don, and a field hospital was created on the institute's premises.